 If we have multiple CPUs, the event driven model still makes sense, especially when we have to service more concurrent requests than we have CPUs.
-Each CPU could host a single event-driven process, and all multiple requests to be processed concurrently within that process.
+Each CPU could host a single event-driven process, and multiple requests could be worked on concurrently within that process.
 This can be done with less overhead than if each CPU had to context switch among multiple processes or multiple threads.

 Gotcha: It is important to have mechanisms that will steer the right set of events to the right CPU.